NEWS

 Professor Chris Baker, who led the delegation said, “It was a great opportunity for us to interact directly with policymakers and present some of the latest innovations of AI in farming that we are optimizing.
 These technologies have the potential to revolutionise how we farm and help us deliver on commitments for a sustainable net zero farming system.
 I hope all the MPs we talked to gained some insight into this exciting and transformative new approach to agriculture.”

-Other Rothamsted scientists attending were Dr Sam Cook, an integrated pest management specialist, geostatistics expert Professor Paul Harris who also manages the North Wyke Farm Platform, bio-informatician Arne De Klerk of Knetminer and our Head of Statistics and Data Science Andrew Mead.
+Other Rothamsted scientists attending were Dr Sam Cook, an integrated pest management specialist, geostatistics expert Dr Paul Harris who also manages the North Wyke Farm Platform, bio-informatician Arne De Klerk of Knetminer and our Head of Statistics and Data Science Andrew Mead

 Evidence Week, now in its sixth year, is run by the campaigning charity Sense about Science and the Parliamentary Office for Science and Technology (POST), in partnership with the House of Commons Library, House of Lords Library, Ipsos, the Office for Statistics Regulation and researcher institutions from across the UK.
 During the week, MPs meet with leading scientists to get the latest insights on pressing issues covering topics as varied as housing, food supplies, energy, health and inequality.
 It is an opportunity for the public, parliamentarians, and researchers to come together to share knowledge and insights.
 It empowers legislators to engage with evidence and equips them with the critical tools to handle uncertainty, identify bias and scrutinize underlying assumptions.